thomaswiemann/thomaswiemann.github.io/_posts/2021-10-03-GPU-vs-CPU-benchmarks-with-Flux.jl.md

 ### Neural network construction

-The convolutional neural network here has a total of 39,558 trainable parameters.
+The constructed convolutional neural network has a total of 39,558 trainable parameters.
 We need to define one for both the GPU and CPU separately.

 ```julia
 # Define neural networks for both gpu and cpu